igoristomin/java-core-utils/README.md

 # Java Core Utils

 ## Description
-Collection of utilities containing mathematical and textual operations using only Java Core.
+A set of utilities containing mathematical and textual operations using only Java Core.

 ## Used tools
 * Platform: Spring Boot 2.6.1